transcom/mymove-docs/docs/backend/guides/tspp-data-creation.md

 This will add the new entries to the temporary TDL table, forcing them to adhere to any table constraints and generating new UUIDs to be consistent across environments.
-For info on why having consistent UUIDs is important [[see this document|create-or-deactivate-users]]
+For info on why having consistent UUIDs is important [see this document](../../vault/confluence/create-or-deactivate-users.md)]

 We'll now [create a new migration](../setup/database-migrations#creating-migrations) with that data (replace your migration filename):